 Generic practices provide institutionalization to ensure that the processes associated with the process area will be effective, repeatable, and lasting.
-Generic practices are categorized by capability level and are expected components in CMMI models.
-In the continuous representation, each generic practice maps to one generic goal.
+Generic practices are categorized by generic goals and common features and are expected components in CMMI models.
 (Only the generic practice title, statement, and elaborations appear in the process areas.)
-[FM103.HDA102.HDB107.T103]
+[FM103.HDA102.HDB107.T101]